Genus fields of abelian extensions of congruence rational function fields: Introduction

 \section{Introduction}

 The concept of genus field goes back to Gauss \cite{Gau1801} in the context of binary quadratic forms.
-For any finite extension $K/{\ma Q}$, the genus field is defined as the maximal unramified extension $K_g$ of $K$ such that $K_g$ is the composite of $K$ and an abelian extension $k^{\ast}$ of ${\ma Q}$: $K_g=Kk^{\ast}$.
-This definition is due to Fr\"olich \cite{Fro83}.
-If $K_H$ denotes the Hilbert class field of $K$, $K\subseteq K_g\subseteq K_H$.
+For any finite extension $K/{\ma Q}$, the genus field is defined as the maximal unramified extension $K_{{\eu {ge}}}$ of $K$ such that $K_{{\eu {ge}}}$ is the composite of $K$ and an abelian extension $k^{\ast}$ of ${\ma Q}$: $K_{{\eu {ge}}}=Kk^{\ast}$.
+This definition is due to Fr\"ohlich \cite{Fro83}.
+If $K_H$ denotes the Hilbert class field of $K$, $K\subseteq K_{{\eu {ge}}}\subseteq K_H$.
 Originally the definition of genus field was given for a quadratic extension of ${\ma Q}$.
+We have that for a quadratic number field $K$, the Galois group of $K_{{\eu {ge}}}/K$ is isomorphic to the maximal subgroup of exponent $2$ of the ideal class group of $K$.
 Gauss in fact proved that if $t$ is the number of different positive finite rational primes dividing the discriminant $\delta_K$ of a quadratic number field $K$, then the $2$--rank of the class group of $K$ is $2^{t-2}$ if $\delta_K>0$ and there exists a prime $p\equiv 3\bmod 4$ dividing $\delta_K$ and $2^{t-1}$ otherwise.

-H. Leopoldt \cite{Leo53} determined the genus field $K_g$ of an abelian extension $K$ of ${\ma Q}$ using Dirichlet characters, generalizing the work of H. Hasse \cite{Has51} who introduced genus theory for quadratic number fields.
+H.W.
+Leopoldt \cite{Leo53} determined the genus field $K_{{\eu {ge}}}$ of an abelian extension $K$ of ${\ma Q}$ using Dirichlet characters, generalizing the work of H. Hasse \cite{Has51} who introduced genus theory for quadratic number fields.

-M. Ishida determined the genus field $K_g$ of any finite extension of ${\ma Q}$ \cite{Ish76}.
-X. Zhang \cite{Xia85} gave a simple expression of $K_g$ for any abelian extension $K$ of ${\ma Q}$ using Hilbert ramification theory.
+M. Ishida determined the genus field $K_{{\eu {ge}}}$ of any finite extension of ${\ma Q}$ \cite{Ish76}.
+X. Zhang \cite{Xia85} gave a simple expression of $K_{{\eu {ge}}}$ for any abelian extension $K$ of ${\ma Q}$ using Hilbert ramification theory.

 For function fields, the notion of Hilbert class field has no proper analogue since the maximal abelian extension of any congruence function field $K/{\ma F}_q$ contains $K_m:= K{\ma F}_{q^m}$ for all positive integers $m$ and therefore the maximal unramified abelian extension of $K$ is of infinite degree over $K$.